 Retrieved from https://enc.edu/app/uploads/2017/11/CSWE-Advanced-Social-Work-in- Clinical-SW.pdf

-Student Grievance Policy
+STUDENT GRIEVANCE POLICY

 The Academic and Professional Performance Review Policy has established procedures for reviewing concerns that may exist between faculty and students.
 The Student Grievance Policy will follow an analogous process for any student-initiated grievance.
 Students may initiate a grievance if they perceive the faculty member has unfairly or unjustly treated the student and/or if a classroom or programmatic policy has been unfairly applied to a student.
-The initiating of a grievance by a student will automatically cause the formation of an Academic and Professional Review Committee and the process will ensue as outlined below.
+The initiating of a grievance by a student will automatically cause the formation of an Academic and Professional Review Committee (APPRC) as described in the previous section.

-Problem Identification:
+PROBLEM IDENTIFICATION

 Problem identification occurs when the student, field instructor, field liaison, field education director, faculty advisor, or faculty member notifies the director of the undergraduate or of the graduate program of a concern related to the student’s performance.
 This notification will lead to the selection of members for the Academic and Professional Performance Review Committee and to the committee taking specified steps to explore and define the problem and to assist with resolution.
 Time guidelines for each step of the review process are suggested, and the review schedule may vary depending on availability of faculty to serve.

-Forming an Academic Performance Review Committee:
+FORMING AN ACADEMIC REVIEW COMMITTEE

 Within five business days (suggested timeline) of problem notification (written or verbal) to the appropriate program director, the student’s program coordinator (undergraduate or graduate) will appoint the members of the Academic and Professional Performance Review Committee.
 The Academic and Professional Performance Review Committee will consist of three members: 1) a field faculty member; 2) the student’s advisor; and 3) an additional departmental faculty member.
 In a case in which the director of the student’s respective program is the student’s advisor, another faculty member shall be assigned to the committee in their place.
 The chair of the APPR Committee will be appointed by the student’s program director.